brnhensley/pizza/README.md

-# _Beep Boop!_
+# _Pizza Shop_

-#### _Beep Boop, 4-5-19_
+#### _Pizza Shop, 4-12-19_

 #### By _**Brian Hensley**_

 ## Description

-_This is a webpage that will take an inputted user number and will print to screen a count from 0 to that number, with digits containing 1, 2, and 3 replaced.
-It was created as a week end project for my third week in Epicodus bootcamp._
+_This is a webpage that will allow a user to design and order a pizza, using objects, constructors and prototypes.
+It was created as a end week project for my fourth week at Epicodus bootcamp._

 ## Setup/Installation Requirements

-* _Clone from github at https://github.com/brnhensley/beep-boop-fp3_
+* _Clone from github at https://github.com/brnhensley/pizza_

 * _Open index.html in your browser_

-* _Insert a positive full number_

-* _Recieve your Beeps and Boops!_
+* _Design your pizza's size and toppings_

+* _Receive your price_

+* _Await delivery, be patient_

 ## Known Bugs